-On 21st July 2008 I referred to Minnette Walters talking about the trap some writers fall into of doing so much research they feel they have to showcase it.
+On 21st July 2008 I referred to Minnette Walters talking about the trap some writers fall into.
+They do so much research they feel they have to showcase it.
 I wrote “I don’t want to fall into that trap, but I fear it’s a real possibility I might.”
 And I have.

 I’m hoping this will show me a way forward.
 That I’ll be able to get myself to write for Elin in a similar way (though without publishing her story).

 The Aeyland stories are set on an imagined group of small islands in the North Sea.
 Like the Channel Islands, or Shetland, they’re far away from mainland Britain, but still a part.
-The narrator is JJ (Jimmy-Jerome) a 19 or 20 year-old, myself at that age perhaps, who has dropped out of his first year at University to return to the islands which are his home.
-He is circling around a failure – he ran away, after all, he ran home – and is describing his life and his family and his home community in the process.
+The narrator is JJ (Jimmy-Jerome) a 19 or 20 year-old, myself at that age perhaps.
+He has dropped out of his first year at University to return to the islands that are his home.
+He is circling around failure – he ran away, after all, he ran home.
+And is describing his life and his family and his home community in the process.

 It’s an isolated society, with strange customs and odd-ball characters, but of course everyone there regards themselves as perfectly normal and bog-standard.
 (Allowing for the peculiar British desire, which the islanders share, to be just as eccentric as the next man, though each in a slightly different way.)
-At the same time, as it’s a society built from and around the sea, and as the people regard the sea as a highway rather than a barrier, it is in one sense not isolated at all.
-Most of the island’s men, and nowadays, many of the women too, spend or have spent time at sea, and have seen the world or a wider portion and from a different perspective than many of their contemporaries on the mainland.
+At the same time, it’s a society built from and around the sea.
+The people regard the sea as a highway rather than a barrier.
+In this sense it is not isolated at all.
+Most of the island’s men, and nowadays, many of the women too, spend or have spent time at sea.
+They have travelled the world, or a wider portion of it.They have seen it from a different perspective than many of their contemporaries on the mainland.

-I want to explore this society in short dialogues and descriptions, and I started out with the story about the film crew because that was where the whole thing started in my dream.
+I want to explore this society in short dialogues and descriptions.
+The story about the film crew is where I started because that was where the whole thing started in my dream.
 (I dreamed the scene with Matt in the bus-station [link removed], and two more scenes I’ve not used yet, one with Madison, Jeanette and Bogdan, the other with Charlie, Bogdan and Donald.)

 I don’t know if anyone out there is reading it, but I don’t really care.
-I think the setting has potential and at the moment I’m amused by JJ and his observations.
+The setting has potential I think and at the moment I’m amused by JJ and his observations.

 Linguistically the name Aeyland (or Æyland) takes the Norse word for island and plays with it.
 The Æy/aey in the various island names is the same vowel (or diphthong) as the -ey in Orkney or Jersey.
 It means “island” (so Æyland Islands = island-land islands).
 But the sound it’s supposed to make – the -ay in say, May or bay – is the same as the Swedish ej, which means not: Not land, Nowhere.
 It’s my little conceit.

-I imagine the islands are also a magnet for photographers and painters, especially watercolourists, which gives me the opportunity to illustrate the blog with pieces of photos and “watercolour” paintings as well as paraphernalia like postcards and coats of arms, all created in Photoshop.
+I imagine the islands are also a magnet for photographers and painters, especially watercolourists.
+This gives me the opportunity to illustrate the blog with pieces of photos and “watercolour” paintings as well as paraphernalia like postcards and coats of arms, all created in Photoshop.